 - After the effort undertaken in 2010-2011, additional measures adopted to shift the tax burden from the productive factors onto consumption, property and the environment have been more limited.
-Action is still needed to simplify the tax system, streamline tax expenditures, align the property tax base with market values, enhance compliance and dissuade evasion.
-Pending a revision of cadastral values, the envisaged reform of real estate taxation will aim at improving its fairness, within the constraints of the budgetary strategy laid out in the stability programme.
+Action is still needed to simplify the tax system, streamline tax expenditures, align the property tax base with market values, enhance compliance and discourage evasion.
+Pending a revision of cadastral values, the envisaged reform of real estate taxation will aim at improving its fairness, within the constraints of the budgetary strategy laid out in the Stability Programme.
 Reducing the shadow economy and undeclared work can benefit public finances and have positive implications for equity.
-The review of VAT exemptions or reduced rates and of direct tax expenditures may require some adjustment in social transfers to minimise its distributional impact. - (17) Notable efforts have been made towards liberalisation in the services sector.
-However, the reform of regulated professions should be taken further to address remaining restrictions and its key principles should be safeguarded against possible setbacks, particularly stemming from the reform of the legal profession.
+The review of VAT exemptions or reduced rates and of direct tax expenditures may require some adjustment in social transfers to minimise its distributional impact. - Notable efforts have been made towards liberalisation in the services sector.
+However, the reform of regulated professions should be taken further to address remaining restrictions, and its key principles should be safeguarded against possible setbacks, particularly stemming from the reform of the legal profession.
 Following the ruling of the Constitutional Court in July 2012, action to open local public services to competition is also important.
-Following up on proposals from the Italian Competition Authority as foreseen by the Italian legislation will help address these issues. - (18) The reform of the network industries is on-going in terms of opening market access and improving infrastructure capacity but important challenges remain.
-The unbundling in the gas sector is nearly completed and the March 2013 national strategy for energy needs to be further pursued.
+Following up on proposals from the Italian Competition Authority as foreseen by the Italian legislation will help address these issues.

+- (19)The reform of the network industries is ongoing in terms of opening market access and improving infrastructure capacity but important challenges remain.
+The unbundling in the gas sector is nearly completed and the March 2013 National Strategy for Energy needs to be further pursued.
 Opening telecommunications to competition is a further potential field of action.
 The new transport authority responsible for highways, airports, ports and railways has not yet been set up.
 It should be independent, supplied with the resources it needs to function and have powers to sanction.
-There is also a serious problem of internal and cross-border infrastructure shortcomings, with North-South disparities, contributing to high energy prices, low broadband penetration and transport bottlenecks.

-- (19) In the context of the European Semester, the Commission has carried out a comprehensive analysis of Italy's economic policy.
-It has assessed the stability programme and national reform programme and presented an in-depth review.
-It has taken into account not only their relevance for sustainable fiscal and socio-economic policy in Italy but also their compliance with EU rules and guidance, given the need to reinforce the overall economic governance of the European Union by providing EU-level input into future national decisions.
-Its recommendations under the European Semester are reflected in recommendations (1) to (6) below. - (20) In the light of this assessment, the Council has examined Italy's stability programme, and its opinion9 is reflected in particular in recommendation (1) below. - (21) In the light of the Commission's in-depth review and this assessment, the Council has examined the national reform programme and the stability programme.
-Its recommendations under Article 6 of Regulation (EU) No 1176/2011 on the prevention and correction of macroeconomic imbalances are reflected in recommendations (1) to (6) below. - (22) In the context of the European Semester the Commission has also carried out an analysis of the economic policy of the euro area as a whole.
-On this basis the Council has issued specific recommendations addressed to the Member States whose currency is the euro.
-Italy also should ensure the full and timely implementation of these recommendations.
+There is also a serious problem of internal and cross-border shortcomings in infrastructure, with North-South disparities, contributing to high energy prices, low broadband penetration and transport bottlenecks. - (20)In the context of the European Semester, the Commission has carried out a comprehensive analysis of Italy's economic policy.
+It has assessed the National Reform Programme and Stability Programme and presented an in-depth review.
+It has taken into account not only their relevance for sustainable fiscal and socio-economic policy in Italy, but also their compliance with EU rules and guidance, given the need to reinforce the overall economic governance of the Union by providing EU-level input into future national decisions.
+Its recommendations under the European Semester are reflected in recommendations (1) to (6) below. - (21) In the light of this assessment, the Council has examined the Stability Programme, and its opinion is reflected in particular in recommendation (1) below.